pksilen/semantic-ui-react-labeledinput/README.md

     const allowedValues = ['value1', 'value2', 'value3'];
     <LabeledInput inputId="input1" label="Enter value" validation={allowedValues} value={this.state.value} onValueChange={this.changeValue} />

+More examples can be found in demo/demo.tsx file

 ## Mandatory properties
     inputId: string,  // Each input must to have a unique id